 Strengths, Weaknesses, Opportunities, and Threats.

-A “SWOT” analysis is an objective look at your company’s strengths, weaknesses, opportunities and threats.
-This section will answer two questions for the reader: “Can this company’s leaders look at themselves and the outside world objectively?” and, “What do they see when they look?”
-Be sure to address the first question, so the reader will be interested in your answer to the second.
+A “SWOT” analysis is an objective look at your company’s strengths, weaknesses, opportunities, and threats.
+This section will answer two questions for the reader: “Can this company’s leaders look at themselves and the outside world objectively?” and “What do they see when they look?”
+Be sure to address the first question so that the reader will be interested in your answer to the second.

 - Internal Strengths